 Our School Council and Eco-Committee for 2020-21

-This year's chosen charity to support is EACH (East Anglia's Children's Hospice).
+Last year's chosen charity was EACH (East Anglia's Children's Hospice).
 We were given a guided tour.

 At Holbrook we are proud to have pupil representatives that take part in Class and School Council meetings.
 These councils are in place so that pupils have a voice and can be involved in decisions about the school that affect them.
 Class Council allows all pupils the opportunity to raise issues, share ideas and take part in discussions.
 Children manage to reach a democratic solution.
 Wider issues that arise at Class Council are discussed further at School Council.
 It is important that as many pupil voices are heard as possible.
 Pupils at Holbrook know that this is their school and their thoughts and ideas matter.
 Our School Council meet every two weeks and share their minutes at whole school assemblies.
 A 'Big Question' is then discussed the following week during discussions in class.
 Our School Council also act as an eco-committee and are devoted to making Holbrook as green a school as possible.

 Holbrook Primary Eco-Code

 The School Council would like all pupil, staff and visitors to agree to the following eco-code

 - RECYCLE all scrap paper, using both sides.

 - RECYCLE all cardboard.